uwspstar/FullStack/Linux/readme.md

 - renamed
 Files can be moved or renamed using the "mv" (" move") keyword, which takes two arguments: the source and the destination

+- deleted
+Files can be deleted using the "rm" ("remove") keyword.
 ```
 - Terminals, Commands and Shells
 https://www.udemy.com/linux-mastery/learn/lecture/8226844#overview